jepsen-io/jepsen/doc/client.md

 ```

 We expect some CaS ops to fail because their predicate value doesn't match the
-current value, but a few (~1/5, since there are 5 possible values) should
+current value, but a few (~1/5, since there are 5 possible values for the register at any given point) should succeed.
-succeed.

 With our client performing operations, it's time to analyze results using a
 [checker](checker.md).